fschiettecatte/language-identifier/README.md

 Language Identifier:
 ====================

-Simple language identifier which allows you to create language ngrams from source text in a variety of languages, and then identify the langiage of a piece of text.
+Simple language identifier that allows you to create language ngrams from source texts in a variety of languages, and then identify the language of a piece of text.

 I used the TextCat source texts for the ngram files, but you could just as easily use the Universal Declaration of Human Rights as source text.